CoregoLabs/Proposal/README.md

 1. Active builders on last relay chain block
 2. Volume of work items processed by the shared builder group on the last relay chain block
 3. Categories of work classes processed (Actor, Parachain…)
-4. Analysis of builder's coretime consumption.
+4. Analysis of builder's Coretime consumption.
 5. Payout metrics for builders (once builders are deployed on Polkadot/Kusama)

 #### Developer Console

 **Advisor**

 A machine learning model akin to the Azure advisor recommending the assignment size and associated costs for a specific task.
-Providing users with these recommendations will ensure that they don’t buy unnecessary coretime.
+Providing users with these recommendations will ensure that they don’t buy unnecessary Coretime.
 Our model will be trained from the first usage and recommends assignments for tasks based on that usage information for optimized costs.
 As the model receives more data from one bulk period to another, it will improve to offer more accurate recommendations.

 As the advisor model evolves and gathers more data, it will adeptly discern the computational demands of various tasks.
-This refined understanding will empower it to provide precise coretime recommendations from the very first period, leading to substantial savings for teams.
+This refined understanding will empower it to provide precise Coretime recommendations from the very first period, leading to substantial savings for teams.

 **Identity and Access Management**

 Including the functionality to add multiple team members to the console promotes team collaboration.
-Alongside having multiple identities, we will include permissions to avoid coretime misuse.
+Alongside having multiple identities, we will include permissions to avoid Coretime misuse.
 Integrating the multisig pallet is a clear solution to achieve such and will make sense once Corego has transitioned to a specialized chain with more flexibility to offer such features.

 **Team KPIs**